Updated: Feb 5

 Like many museums, we have a number of wedding dresses in our collection.
-This wedding dress has civic history to Transcona.
+This wedding dress has a civic history to Transcona.
 This was the dress worn during the first wedding held in the City of Transcona, held on June 16th, 1961.
 Transcona officially became a City on June 10th, 1961.
-The wedding was covered in the Transcona News as seen in the following article dated July 6th, 1961:
+The wedding was covered in the Transcona News as seen in the article dated July 6th, 1961.

 #22 - TH2016.18.1

 When this pennant was donated to the museum, the donor said it was purchased at a military memorabilia store.
 The store had said that this pennant was actually flown on the HMCS Transcona.
 We have found no corroborating evidence to support this claim, however, we have never come across another pennant like this one.
 The HMCS Transcona was a minesweeper ship active during the Second World War.
 The ship was named after the Town of Transcona, as the town had established a War Efforts Committee to sponsor both the ship and the crew.

 This uniform was worn during World War II by Captain Paul Martin of the Royal Winnipeg Rifles.
 He began his six years of service as a wireless operator and later became a dispatch rider.
 He also participated in the D-Day Landing on the beaches of Normandy in June of 1944.
 Later that year he was sent to England for Officer Cadet Training and received his commission from King George VI in person.
 By the end of the war, he had risen to the rank of Captain.
 For his six years of service, he earned five medals: France and Germany Star, the Defence Medal (for the Battle of Britain), The Canada Volunteer Medal with Class, the War Medal and the Canada Decoration.